First envisioned in 2004 by Dave Karnes and Steve and Amy Lindsay, Kicks for a Cure was launched in April 2006.

 two local, world-renowned facilities,

-Fred and Pamela Buffett Cancer Center and Creighton University Hereditary
+Fred and Pamela Buffett Cancer Centerat the University of Nebraska Medical Center and

 cancers affecting women, but is more global in its impact.
 Additionally, the Liz Karnes